Goto Main Content

 Article 1

-This Act is enacted to improve the quality of veterinary drugs, to enhance animal health, and to foster a robust livestock industry.
+This Act is enacted to enhance the quality of veterinary drugs, to enhance animal health, and to promote the development of the livestock industry.

 Article 2